 18. Force Majeure

 Neither party shall be liable for any failure or delay in performing its obligations hereunder (other than payment obligations) if such failure or delay is caused by a Force Majeure Event.
-A "Force Majeure Event" means any event beyond a party's reasonable control, which by its nature could not have been foreseen, or, if it could have been foreseen, was unavoidable, including strikes, lock-outs or other industrial disputes (whether involving its own workforce or a third party's), failure of energy sources or transport network, acts of God, war, terrorism, riot, civil commotion, interference by civil or military authorities, national or regional calamity, armed conflict, malicious damage, breakdown of plant or machinery, nuclear, chemical or biological contamination, sonic boom, explosions, collapse of building structures, fires, floods, storms, earthquakes, loss at sea, epidemics or similar events, natural disasters or extreme adverse weather conditions, or default of suppliers or subcontractors due to any of the foregoing.
-The affected party will notify the other party as soon as reasonably practicable and will use reasonable efforts to mitigate the effects of the Force Majeure Event.
+A "Force Majeure Event" means any event beyond a party's reasonable control, which by its nature could not have been foreseen, or, if it could have been foreseen, was unavoidable, including without limitation strikes, lock-outs or other industrial disputes (whether involving its own workforce or a third party's), failure of energy sources or transport network, war, terrorism, riot, civil commotion, interference by civil or military authorities, national or regional calamity, armed conflict, malicious damage, breakdown of plant or machinery, nuclear, chemical or biological contamination, sonic boom, explosions, collapse of building structures, fires, floods, storms, earthquakes, loss at sea, epidemics or similar events, natural disasters or extreme adverse weather conditions, or default of suppliers or subcontractors due to any such event.
+The affected party will notify the other party of the Force Majeure Event and its expected duration as soon as reasonably practicable and will use reasonable efforts to mitigate the effects of the Force Majeure Event.

 19. Modifications to the Terms

-Expanly may update these Terms from time to time.
-Updated Terms become effective 30 days after posting or notice to Customer.
-If the change materially diminishes Customer’s rights and Customer objects before the effective date, Customer may terminate the Agreement for convenience, and Expanly will refund any unused prepaid Fees for the terminated portion of the Subscription Term.
+Expanly may update these Terms from time to time, and the most current version of the Terms will be posted on Expanly’s website.
+Updated Terms become effective sixty (60) days after posting or notice to Customer.
+If the change materially diminishes Customer’s rights, Customer may object before the effective date, in which case the parties will seek a mutually acceptable resolution.
+If no agreement is reached, Customer may terminate the Agreement for convenience with sixty (60) days’ notice, and Expanly will refund any unused prepaid Fees for the terminated portion of the Subscription Term.

 21. Governing Law & Dispute Resolution